Chapter 17 : 17- Black and Dark

 “Harry!”
 Ginny called but Harry had rushed out of the room his heart accelerating a hundred times faster than it had done a mere moment ago.
 He taped the ID card with his wand, silencing it but the loud order still seemed to have woken his sons, both of whom were now crying.

 “Ministry of Magic, Head Auror’s Office.”
 Harry said as he reached his fire place and remained there just long enough to hear Sirius call after him.
 Harry emerged from the emerald flames and into his office, his wand raised.
 His office had been completely trashed.
 His desk had been overturned, his Pensive lying upside-down on the floor and the cabinets were dented in all over and the door had been blasted off its hinges.
 Even some of Harry’s personal possessions had been attacked.
-The few pictures Harry had had in his office were now all over the floor.
+The few pictures Harry had had in his office were now scattered all over the floor.
 A picture of the day James was born was still smouldering.

 Shaken at the sight of his office, he slowly made his way to the department.
-Harry lit the tip of his wand and, as light poured into the darkened room, was sickened by the sight of the entire Night Guard that had been on patrol in the Department dead on the floor.
-Kitty was amongst them, her long red hair spread across the floor covered in blood.
+Harry lit the tip of his wand and, as light poured into the darkened room, was sickened by the sight of the entire Night Guard that had been on patrol in the Office dead on the floor.
+Kitty was amongst them, her long red hair spread across the floor and covered in blood.

 There was a bang at the door, which flew open and as Harry aimed his wand, Ron, Kingsley, Natasha Walton and many other Aurors and Law Enforcers burst through, all aiming at Harry.